It goes like this.

 In contrast to The Cure, exactly one week earlier, Brian Molko was a regular chatterbox.
 “Ladies, gentlemen and those of you who find yourselves in between” was a regular address to the crowd as he stopped to chat for a few minutes every 3-4 songs.
 It was a welcome change from the disconnect from the crowd the week earlier and really helped the atmosphere.
 It felt like a live concert, unlike The Cure, which just felt like watching a concert DVD (from a strange angle.
 With the sound down.
 And people walking in front of the telly every so often.
 And paying £6 every time I wanted a piss poor drink from the fridge.).

 Another welcome change was the size of the auditorium.
 I remarked earlier that Manchester is too big for a concert.
 The crowd is too far from the band for any sort of atmosphere.
 Nottingham’s Motorpoint Arena is less than half the size and everyone is much closer to the band.
-It shows; you could see every sly, shy grin from Brian and see every nuance in Stefan’s face as he ran the full gamut of his expressions from stoic to, umm, stoic.
+It shows; you could see every sly, shy grin from Brian and see every nuance in Stefan’s face as he ran the full gamut of his expressions from stoically silent to silently stoic.

-The band were excellent and very versatile, with Stefan switching between keyboard and guitar and other band members changing roles around him.
+The band were excellent and very versatile, with Stefan switching between keyboard and guitar and other band members changing roles around him like the 1974 Dutch team with Johan Cryuff.
 It’s worth pointing out that the band have a new drummer too.
 I’d been looking forward to seeing Steve Forrest, having watched him on many YouTube videos, but new touring band member Matt Lunn (formerly of Colour of Fire) played the drums “like a motherfucker”, to quote Brian as he introduced the band.

 The singles were obvious highlights – “Pure Morning” and the closing salvo of “Special K”, “Song to Say Goodbye” and “The Bitter End” especially.
 A special mention must go to “Without You I’m Nothing”, which featured a backdrop of shots of David Bowie taken during their collaboration together.
 That was a personal highlight, and quite touching.